Implementing

 List(context.Context, *ListPayload) (res []*Concert, err error)

 // Create a new concert entry.
+All fields are required to ensure complete concert information.

 Create(context.Context, *ConcertPayload) (res *Concert, err error)